 Why are 2013 incomes taxes so different than earlier years?

 New with the 2013 data: The Consumer Expenditure Survey introduced new estimates of state and federal

-tax liabilities using the TaxSim calculator produced by the National Bureau of Economic Research (NBER).
+tax liabilities using the TaxSim calculator produced by the National Bureau of Economic Research.
 Beginning with the second

 quarter of 2013, all state and federal tax amounts used in the tables are estimates based on the expenditures and income and

 family characteristics.
-The CE introduced these estimates to improve the quality of the tax liabilities, which suffered from
+The Consumer Expenditure Survey introduced these estimates to improve the quality of the tax liabilities, which suffered from

 low response rates, and to improve the estimates of after-tax income.
-The CE gratefully acknowledges the support of NBER for
+The Consumer Expenditure Survey gratefully acknowledges the support of the National Bureau of Economic Research for

 improving the tax estimates.

 Prior to the 2013 tables, the published income tax data were collected in the Consumer Expenditure Survey from